nomideusz/tours/CROSS_BORDER_PAYMENTS.md

 # Cross-Border Payment System

-This document explains the cross-border payment system that enables tour guides from countries not supported by Stripe Connect to receive payments.
+## ⚠️ CURRENT STATUS: DISABLED

+**Cross-border payouts are currently DISABLED** because Stripe's cross-border payout feature requires a US-based platform business.
+Since Zaur is registered in Poland, this feature cannot be used.

+See `ENABLE_CROSSBORDER_GUIDE.md` for details on how to enable this feature if/when a US entity is established.

 ## Overview

-The system supports tour guides in **100+ countries** through two payment methods:

-1. **Direct Payments** (46 countries) - Tour guides have their own Stripe Connect accounts
-2. **Platform Collection** (50+ additional countries) - Platform collects payments and sends weekly payouts
+This document explains the cross-border payment system infrastructure that was built to enable tour guides from countries not supported by Stripe Connect to receive payments.

+**Currently Active:** Tour guides in **46 countries** via Stripe Connect Direct Payments **Infrastructure Ready:** Additional 50+ countries via Platform Collection (disabled)

 ## Supported Countries